Nigerian clerk: "I didn't say snake swallowed $100,000"

 - Nigerian clerk allegedly says missing $100,000 was swallowed by snake

+A previous version of this story was unintentionally published before the editing process was complete.

-Lagos, Nigeria (CNN)Controversy has trailed the disappearance of $100,000 from the coffers of Nigeria's examination board.
+Lagos, Nigeria (CNN)Controversy is trailing the disappearance of $100,000 from the coffers of Nigeria's examination board.

-The exam board alleged that a clerk, working in Benue State, blamed a snake for "swallowing" N36 million naira.
+The exam board alleges that a clerk in Benue State has blamed a snake for swallowing the missing money.

-The money was meant to be remitted to the agency.
+The money was supposed to be remitted to the agency.

-Fabian Benjamin, spokesperson of the Joint Admissions and Matriculations Board, told CNN one of its staff identified as Philomena Chieshe confessed to auditors that a snake "swallowed" the missing money.
+Fabian Benjamin, spokesman of the Joint Admissions and Matriculations Board, told CNN that a staffer confessed to auditors a snake had "swallowed" the missing money.

 "She confessed that she had the money, kept it in a vault in the office but a snake came and swallowed the money," Benjamin told CNN.